msmur/blog/README.md

 ---

+In terms of categories, I'm thinking of dividing my technical writings as:

+1. Dev Blogs (reflections on projects I am (or want to lol) work on)
+2. Learnings (the topics I've learned or am learning about, geared towards conceptual topics baked in with practical examples)
+3. Insights (the topics I've reflected on, or dived into, and modeled some thoughts around, geared towards more practical/specific topics)
+4. How-To's (practical shit I had trouble figuring out, hopefully it'll help some weary wandering developer out)

+---

 Why are you adding umami parameters through a script you ask!?

 Well - to be honest, I initially thought they needed to be kept a 'secret' but quickly realized that the values are